Family Medicine – Curriculum

 A core element of the mission of Family Medicine Residency Spokane is to prepare graduates for practice in a broad range of clinical settings and locales.
 The key benefits of requiring a rural training experience at our Colville Rural Training Track sites are to expose the resident physician to the unique demands and advantages of practice within rural communities as family physicians.
 Our rural training sites expose our residents to role modeling by Family Physicians who provide not only an extensive range of primary, secondary emergency care, procedure and obstetrical skills, but also unique roles for involvement in the community and medical systems which are unique to rural practice.
 During their R2 year, residents will spend a 4 week rotation at our Colville RTT site in Colville, WA, where they will gain experience in rural hospital medicine, emergency medicine, obstetrics, and outpatient medicine.
 There will also be ample opportunities to hone their procedural skills, performing clinic procedures that are a part of the typical clinic day of a rural family doctor.
 The schedule is variable with the resident working several different shifts for varied experiences.

 Supervised by primary care sports medicine physicians and orthopedic physicians, residents will gain experience in evaluation and management of common musculoskeletal conditions, fracture care, pediatric musculoskeletal issues, as well as exposure to physical therapy.
-Residents will participate in the FMRS Musculoskeletal Clinic as well as training room experience working with athletic trainers at Gonzaga University.
 Opportunities for pre-participation exams and high school side-line sports medicine exist as well.

 Didactics